chase-manning/personal-website/src/pages/presentations/building-decentralised-applications.md

 By default, smart contracts are immutable and can't be changed after deployment.
 One benefit of this for users is that there is less trust required for them when using your product.
 There is no fear that the developer could change things unexpectedly.
 The downside to this is that it makes it harder to fix bugs and introduce features.

 DApps are natively composable.
 If you wanted to build some product on top of Facebook that integrated with their product directly.
-You would need to reach out to them, create some sort of aggreement, gain permissioned access to the API etc. However with Uniswap for example, you can grab their Router contract address, and integrate a new front end or wrapper contract any time without them even knowing.
+You would need to reach out to them, create some sort of agreement, gain permissioned access to the API etc. However with Uniswap for example, you can grab their Router contract address, and integrate a new front end or wrapper contract any time without them even knowing.
 Some products lean into this composability such as Liquity L-I-Q-U-I-T-Y, who created a lending protocol that doesn't have an official front end.
 Instead they encourage their community to build their own front ends and share them so that the front end of their application is decentralised.
-Similarly Synthetix S-Y-N-T-H-E-T-I-X is a perpetual futures product, that also doesn't have any official front end, but instead pitches itself as a liquidity layer that other products can build on top of.
+Similarly Synthetix S-Y-N-T-H-E-T-I-X is a perpetual futures product that also doesn't have any official front end, but instead pitches itself as a liquidity layer that other products can build on top of.
 They make profit from the fees charged to users who integrate.

 By default, when you deploy a smart contract to the blockchain, the bytecode for this is open source.
 Usually developers will verify the smart contract also, which makes the Solidity (or Vyper) source code open source.
-This can lead to a faster paced development environment, as projects and reference and build on top of the work of other projects, instead of starting from 0.
+This can lead to a faster paced development environment, as projects can reference and build on top of the work of other projects, instead of starting from 0.
 One downside of this is that it makes it easier for people to steal your project code and 'fork' your project.
 For this reason, community is considered quite important for DApps.

 There are hard limitations on the amount of data you can store per transaction on blockchains, and the number of transactions that can be processed per second.
 By modern standards these are quite low.
-Meaning there are large categories of Applications that would not be suitable to be build as a DApp.
+Meaning there are large categories of Applications that would not be suitable to be built as a DApp.
 Anything that requires very fast transaction times and large amounts of data would be better suited as a traditional application.

 In traditional app development, you can often expect actions to take a fraction of a second.
 However with most blockchains, transactions can take a few seconds to go through.
 There are some new blockchains being developed that have faster transaction speeds.
-But there sometimes come at a cost of being more centralised.
+But they sometimes come at the cost of being more centralised.

 ---